loda-lang/loda-cpp/README.md

 Options:
-  -t <number>         Number of sequence terms (default: 10) -b <number>         Print result in b-file format from a given offset -s                  Evaluate program to number of execution steps -c <number>         Maximum number of interpreter cycles (no limit: -1) -m <number>         Maximum number of used memory cells (no limit: -1) -l <string>         Log level (values: debug,info,warn,error,alert) -i <string>         Name of miner configuration from miners.json
+  -t <number>         Number of sequence terms (default: 10) -b                  Print result in b-file format from offset 0 -B <number>         Print result in b-file format from a custom offset -s                  Evaluate program to number of execution steps -c <number>         Maximum number of interpreter cycles (no limit: -1) -m <number>         Maximum number of used memory cells (no limit: -1) -l <string>         Log level (values: debug,info,warn,error,alert) -i <string>         Name of miner configuration from miners.json -p                  Parallel mining using default number of instances -P <number>         Parallel mining using custom number of instances
 ```

 ### Core Commands